lukpacho/DataEngineeringZoomcamp/M01_Homework/README.md

 ## Question 2.
 Understanding Docker networking and docker-compose
 Given the following `docker-compose.yaml`, what is the `hostname` and `port` that **pgadmin** should use to connect to the postgres database?

+### Answer
+I ran `docker compose up -d` with the `docker-compose.yaml` file as below.
+Then, I logged into pgadmin with: `docker exec -it m01_homework-pg-admin-1 bash`, and tested connectivity with `nc`.
+It showed that both, `db:5432` and `pg-database:5432`, were open.

 ```yaml
 services:
   db: